-Vertical SAAS - After horizontal SAAS that has been in the market for quite a considerable amount of time, it is time for vertical SAAS to spread over.
+After horizontal SAAS that has been in the market for quite a considerable amount of time, it is time for vertical SAAS to spread over.
 The basic difference between the two is, while horizontal SAAS focuses on a holistic level of conduct and category, vertical SAAS is narrower in dimension.

 MicroSAAS is a focused solution that is easier to manage than SAAS altogether.
-MicroSAAS businesses are sprouting in places, not as a competition to the big giants but to make its only place like send to my cloud, that helps in uploading files and folders to directly and securely reach your cloud-storage.
-Another example would be Publer, it manages your social media activity.
+MicroSAAS businesses are sprouting extensively not as a competition to the big giants but to fit into its designated spaces.
+An example is sendtomycloud, that helps in uploading files and folders to reach your cloud storage directly and securely.
+Another example would be Publer, that manages your social media activity.

 Since SAAS is a primary business solution that needs extensions, these current and upcoming trends contribute to its getting a greater grip on the market and the business spectrum.
 Product-centric and customer-centric solutions will be an essential part of the digital revolution and these trends are affordable and extremely convenient options to choose from.

 Be it industry-specific solutions or holistic evolutions that are transforming the business scenario for the future, the recent trends in SAAS are catching up with bigger and better visions for the Industry.